 As part of the participant authorization and registration process, applicants are able to identify a range of contacts within their organization that address specific areas of market operations.
 The IESO will seek to contact these individuals for activities documented within this procedure, unless alternative arrangements have been established between the IESO and the market participant.
-If a market participant has not identified a specific contact, the IESO will seek to contact the Main Contact in the Participant Life Cycle (PLC) database that is established during the participant authorization process, unless alternative arrangements have been established between the IESO and the market participant.
+If a market participant has not identified a specific contact, the IESO will seek to contact the Main Contact in the Participant Life Cycle (PLC) database that is established between the IESO and the market participant authorization process, unless alternative arrangements have been established between the IESO and the market participant.